superbenefit/knowledge-base/CONTRIBUTING.md

 ## Getting Help

 When you need assistance:

-1. Check existing documentation and templates first
+1. Check existing documentation and templates
 2. Ask questions in our community channels
 3. Reach out directly to experienced contributors